 We use 4 gray Tucker Chairs around the sides for the kids.

 We like to sit a while after the kids

 rush through their meals shovel food into their mouths and leave the table.
 The Islesboro chairs are especially great for more long term sitting!

-Although it’s a Serena and Lily dining table, it also comes as a coffee table (so pretty), a large 60″ round, and a smaller 48″ round size (that would also work great as a desk!)
+Although it’s a Serena and Lily dining table, it also comes as a coffee table (so pretty), a large 6-9 person table at 60″ round, and a smaller 48″ round that could also work as a desk.

 How We Treat The Downing Table With Our Kids

 At the time of purchase, my kids were aged 4, 6, 8 and 11.
 We eat on it between 1 and 3 times a day.
 I usually have a child doing their school zooms on it as well.

 My kids are past the stage (habit?) of stabbing the table with their utensils -and I would hold off on buying it if yours love to do this.
 (I promise, those stages will pass quickly!)

 At first I felt very protective of my new pretty purchase- so for the first month or two we kept tablecloths on it at all times.
 But as things go in life, eventually the babying got to be too much maintenance.